 This strange, iconic American institution – the Budget Motel - served as the source inspiration for the DRUNKLUCK MOTEL, our installation at Utopiafest’s 10th Anniversary (2018) out in Burnet, TX.
 Through the construction and curation of this installation, we learned valuable lessons about ourselves, our community and the countless threads that tie us all together.
 Yes, we built a temporary Motel in the middle of the woods (an absurdist act) – lost our minds (an absurdist act) - and became better people for it (purpose).

 Stevie was the first to go out.
 I went with him the following trip.
 Then Andy came along.
 Sometimes all of us.
 Sometimes one of us.
-Others helped us too.
-The location was incredible - Reveille Peak Ranch - a massive slice of wild Texas Hill Country: with dead live-oak trees suspended in reflective waters - weeping fog like backwards gravity on the cold nights.
-Chainsaw by day - fire by night - endless stars - the reward for a hard day’s work.
+Others helped too.
+And we helped others.
+The location was incredible - Reveille Peak Ranch - a massive slice of wild Texas Hill Country: with dead live-oak trees suspended in reflective waters weeping fog like backwards gravity on the cold nights.
+Chainsaw by day, fire by night - endless stars - the reward for a hard day’s work.
 We knew the plan - to build a motel in the woods - and serve coffee every morning accompanied by acoustic jams - but it can be hard to really know without doing - to really see without having seen.
 Ideation + Imagination - Rationalization.
 We had no time to spare.

-So we cleared the land - and packed in provisions - raw materials salvaged from capitalism’s very last wrung - the Goodwill Outlet next to my house - trash or art - the feint distinction always on our minds.
+So we cleared the land - and packed in provisions - raw materials salvaged from capitalism’s last wrung - the Goodwill Outlet next to my house - trash or art - a faint distinction always on our minds.
 The days mixed and matched - habits good and habits bad out of the window - and phones - not until next week.
 Slowly it came together - the tents went up - the rooms filled out - the furniture trucked out - the rugs unfurled - the pallets transformed - the rocks collected and timber arranged.
 Shopping on a budget you don’t have: the American Dream.

-It’s hard to say the moment it all came together - but by the morning of Halloween - we had definitively transformed the forest into something much more familiar.
-I thought about Riyku and wabi sabi - the Japanese tea master and the aesthetic belief system he develop in response to the increasing materialism of the time.
-Rejecting gold for mud - symmetry for ruin - and man for nature - Riyku created a visual, philosophical and moral belief system centered on the appreciation of the journey of all things towards nothingness.
+It’s hard to say when it all came together - but by the morning of Halloween - we had definitively transformed the forest into a familiar space.
+I thought about Riyku and wabi sabi - the Japanese tea master and the philosophy he develop in response to the increasing materialism of the time.
+Rejecting gold for mud - symmetry for ruin - and man for nature - Riyku created a visual and moral belief system centered on the appreciation of the journey of all things towards nothingness.
 Dried flowers, pealing bark, dull farm tools - crude objects past their prime - a rejection of the all-too-familiar material culture that forces every consumable item to be standardized - efficient - and the-best-ever.
 Why tarnish entropy?
 In our own way - we too had rejected the present for a beautiful swathe of American decay - the American Budget Motel - America’s wabi sabi.
 We had constructed a temple of mediocrity and placed it so far out of context that it took on the realm of a sacred space.
 A return to privacy from the world.